ychzhu/uranos/tools/README.md

 ## 4a.
 Run URANOS noGUI on Windows

-Assuming you have folder with subfolders for each scenario.
+Assuming you have a folder with subfolders for each scenario.
 You can now:
-- create batch files with a list of scenarios using `generate_batch_files.py`, or
+- create batch files with a list of scenarios using `generate_batch_files.py`, then double-click each batch file, or
 - create a list of files including a list of scenarios and run everything with python.
   1. Adapt and run `generate_scenario_list.py -s 100` to create 100 files including equal number of scenarios, e.g.,
      ```